-- Stimulating Language Development
+- The Role of Adults in Language Development

 The first year of your baby's life is packed with milestones and memories that you dash to document for the baby book.
 Among the many firsts—first smile, first laugh, even first steps—are some of the most exciting changes: the first words.
 While it'll take more than a year for your child's vocabulary to grow, important baby langauge development occurs during the first year of life.
 All of that babbling might sound like gibberish to you, but those sounds are actually laying the groundwork for your little one's language development in the next few years.
 All babies advance at different rates, but certain language milestones during the first year act as a way to gauge your baby's proper growth and development when it comes to communication.

 - 0 to 3 Months.
 Your baby's still learning to connect the sounds she can make with the reactions you have, so most crying and cooing is for practice only.
 At first, the most important milestone is that your child shows awareness when you're talking.
 Near the end of the first three months "an infant will start to use different cries to express their wants and needs such as hunger or a diaper change," says Melisa Brown, a Speech Language Pathologist for Miami Children's Hospital.
 As a parent, you'll quickly learn to differentiate between an "I'm hungry" wail and an "I'm bored" cry.

 You can help your baby begin to develop your baby's communication skills by responding quickly to her cries.
 There's no worry of "spoiling" a baby so small, so fulfilling her needs promptly actually encourages her first communication efforts.